 Cheryl is a member of the American Counseling Association, the American Association of Christian Counselors, the Northern Virginia Licensed Professional Counselors Association, and the District of Columbia Mental Health Counselors Association.

 Aja Murillo, MSW

-Aja Murillo earned her Masters and Bachelors of Social Work from Hawaii Pacific University, trained in Cognitive Behavioral Therapy – Insomnia, and is in the process of completing clinical licensure for Virginia.
-She also provided psychotherapy and psychoeducation services to a variety of populations including active duty military and their dependents, veterans, people with disabilities, adults, children, and adolescents.
-Aja assisted clients coping with Post Traumatic Stress Disorder (PTSD), survivors guilt, suicide ideations, sexual assault and abuse, gender identification, alcohol and substance abuse in all stages of recovery.
+Aja Murillo is a Supervisee in Social Work at the Center for Relational Recovery.
+She earned her Masters and Bachelors of Social Work from Hawaii Pacific University and specializes in working with betrayal trauma, sexual and relationship addictions and childhood trauma issues.
+She is experienced in working with active duty military and their dependents, veterans and clients coping with betrayal trauma, sexual addiction, Post Traumatic Stress Disorder (PTSD), survivors’ guilt, sexual assault and abuse, and alcohol and substance abuse in all stages of recovery.

 Aja is a member of the National Association of Social Workers, Phi Alpha Honor Society for Social Workers, and the Hawaiian Islands Group Psychotherapy Society.

 Bruce Butler is a Licensed Professional Counselor in the state of Virginia.
 He is a Certified Sex Addiction Therapist and is also in the process of completing his certification in Emotionally Focused Therapy for Couples.

 Bruce’s first love is treating adolescents.
 With over thirteen years experience as the Director of Youth and Family Ministries at New Samaritan Baptist Church in Washington DC, Bruce brings a wealth of experience and training to assist adolescents and their families in working through the issues and struggles that arise during these pivotal years.